Decentralized Personalized Federated Learning for Min-Max Problems: Experiments

-\textbf{Results.} One can see the results of the experiment in Figure 1.
-Table 1 shows the correspondence of the various settings to the parameters.
+\textbf{Results.} One can see the results of the experiment in Figure~\ref{fig:1}.
+Table~\ref{tab:parameters3} shows the correspondence of the various settings to the parameters.

-\textbf{Discussions.} The results show that the Local SGD technique (Algorithm 2) outperformed the Algorithm 1 only with a fairly frequent device communication (Figure 1 (a)).
-In other cases (Figure 1 (b), (c)), Algorithm 2 was unable to train the global model, although it withstood the good quality of the local models.
-It turns out that the technique of Algorithm 1 (more precisely, its intuition from Section 3.4) can be considered robust for Federated Learning, even in the case of neural networks.
+\textbf{Discussions.} We compare algorithms based on the balance of the local and global models, i.e. if the algorithm is able to train well both local and global models, then we find the FL balance by this algorithm.
+The results show that the Local SGD technique (\Cref{alg_sum}) outperformed the \Cref{alg:sliding_opt_comm} only with a fairly frequent device communication (Figure \ref{fig:1} (a)).
+In other cases (Figure \ref{fig:1} (b), (c)), \Cref{alg_sum} was unable to train the global model, although it withstood the good quality of the local models.
+It turns out that the technique of \Cref{alg:sliding_opt_comm} can be considered robust for Federated Learning, even in the case of neural networks.